 Description

-A condition card is a configurable card that can be displayed on a profile that shows information that was submitted in or calculated from a form or forms.
+A condition card is a configurable card that can be displayed on a profile that shows information that was submitted in or calculated from reports.
 Their purpose is to reveal important information in an easily viewable location.
 This information can be organized into cards specific to a condition (e.g. pregnancy, malnutrition) as well as past conditions, and set to display for any length of the time.

 Configurable Elements